-Note that the classifier block on line 10 is the same as the classifier block in the iqrTrainClassfier configuration file.
-Further, the descriptor_generator block on line 42 matches the descriptor generator used for the IQR application itself (thus matching the type of descriptor used to train the classifier).
+Note that the classifier block on lines 7-18 is the same as the classifier block in the iqrTrainClassfier configuration file.
+Further, the descriptor_generator block on lines 25-39 matches the descriptor generator used for the IQR application itself (thus matching the type of descriptor used to train the classifier).

-Once you've set up the configuration file to yoru liking, you can classify a set of labels with the following command:
+Once you've set up the configuration file to your liking, you can classify a set of labels with the following command: